tinalenguyen/hospital/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
 about: Suggest a new feature or capability
-title: "[FEATURE REQUEST]"
+title: ''
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Is your feature request related to a problem, or is it a nice-to-have?**
-A clear and concise description of what the problem is.
+A clear and concise description of what the problem is and how the feature would resolve it.

-**Describe the solution you'd like**
+**Describe the feature you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen and why.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Describe any workarounds/alternatives you've considered** A description of any alternative solutions or workarounds you've considered/implemented.

 **Additional context**
 Add any other context or screenshots about the feature request here.